top of page

 Summary

 My point is that we don’t know if the universe is finite or infinite.
-We don’t know what came before the Big Bang and neither do the theologians nor philosophers.
+We don’t know what came before the Big Bang other than inflation and neither do the theologians nor philosophers.
 And to suggest that it must be God is just another example of a God of the Gaps Argument (logical fallacy) which has a terrible track record with science, forever shrinking in the face of ongoing scientific research and discoveries.
 Apologists are no longer justified in making this inference.
 If they were honest the Cosmological Argument for God and it’s offspring the Kalam Cosmological Argument should be put in a box to be discussed later if an infinite universe is someday ruled out.
 If it is finite there still may be natural explanations.
 Even IF somehow the Big Bang pointed to a deity, which it does not necessarily, the theist would only have a deistic god and in no way a personal one, let alone the God of the Bible.
 Indeed, considering how we find the universe, the earth, and life on our planet, this deity should be tried for indifference, incompetence or malevolence.

 Citations and References for section A